International Applications & Entry requirements

 From September 2020, The Foundation Year will be welcoming all international students to join the course.* Applications for The Foundation Year 2020-21 will open in September 2019.

 International Application - Overview

-- Step 1 / Fill in the online application form and submit digital portfolio before midnight on 1st May 2019
+- Step 1 / Fill in the online application form and submit digital portfolio by the application deadline.

 - Step 2 / Submit a drawing exercise by post

 - Step 3 / Shortlisted candidates are interviewed via video call

 - Step 4 / If a place is offered and accepted, students pay full fees of £19,950, within 10 days of the offer (including a non-refundable administration fee of £500)